Pantry storage setup featuring labeled amber glass jars and a box of desiccant packs for humidity control.

 Do I need oxygen absorbers or desiccant packs?

 Optional.
-Oxygen absorbers suit sealed, months-long backups of dense parts (roots, bark, seeds) that you won’t open.
+Oxygen absorbers suit sealed, months-long backups of dense parts (roots, bark, seeds) that you won't open.
 Desiccants help in humid climates or larger sealed containers.
-Avoid mixing both in small packs and skip absorbers in jars you open often.
+Avoid mixing both in small packs and skip absorbers in jars you open often, as they lose effectiveness with repeated exposure.

-Where should I keep jars in the kitchen?
+Where should I keep herb jars in the kitchen?

-A cool, dark cabinet away from heat, steam, and sun—never over the stove or near the dishwasher.
+A cool, dark cabinet away from heat, steam, and sun.
+Never over the stove or near the dishwasher.
 Keep away from strong odors (coffee, cleaning agents).
+Temperature stability matters more than exact temperature; avoid locations with daily temperature swings.

 Leave a comment